leanperia/ctr-prediction/README.md

 1. How did you manipulate the data, and why?
 Illustrate your answer with plots.

 See the EDA notebook.
 One important point was removing all rows with zeroes for five numeric features (ie CPC), accounting for 42% of the dataset.
+All decisions in data cleaning and transformation are explained there

 2. How did you perform NLP, if any?